Adele has throat surgery, full recovery expected

 Last week the singer dismissed rampant speculation in the media that she has throat cancer.

-"We would like to reiterate that Adele is to undergo surgery for a haemorrhaged vocal cord.
+"We would like to reiterate that Adele is to undergo surgery for a hemorrhaged vocal cord.
 All reports regarding any other condition are 100 percent false," her spokesman said in a statement.

 The surgery was performed by Dr. Steven Zeitels, who the hospital said has pioneered many vocal cord surgical procedures, including the use of specialized lasers to stop vocal cord bleeding in singers.